youngbryanyu/simple-app-config/README.md

 - `.env.staging`
 - `.env.production`

-The naming of the files and directories matter, so make sure you name them like specified in the setup instructions.
-You don't need to have all of the environments above, and thus won't necessarily need to create files for all of the environments, but we highly recommend it.
-You also don't necessarily need a .env file for the config file of the same environment, but if you reference any environment variables in your config file, you will need to set them elsewhere (e.g. through your Docker container).

 Import simple-app-config whenever you need to retrieve configuration values by using:
 ```
 import Config from 'simple-app-config'
 ```

-See the [APIs](#APIs) section for how to use the API.
+See the [API](#API) section for how to use the APIs.

+### ❗Things to keep in mind
+- The naming of the files and directories matter, so make sure you name them like specified in the setup instructions.
+If you need more flexibility with the setup, see the [command line arguments](#command-line-arguments) and [environment variables](#environment-variables) that can be set to customize your setup.
+- You don't need to have all of the environments above, and thus won't necessarily need to create files for all of the environments, but we highly recommend it.
+- You don't necessarily need a .env file for the config file of the same environment, but if you reference any environment variables in your config file, you will need to set them elsewhere (e.g. through your Docker container).

 ## Command Line Arguments
 Command line arguments can be specified to override and set custom settings: